JayeMcC/LaravelTest/README.md

 ```

 6. Validation
-   Request validation for all endpoints
-   HTTP status codes and error messages

 7. Testing
-   PHPUnit tests for at least two of the implemented endpoints

 8. Documentation
    I've opted to use swagger via external definitions rendered here: http://localhost:8000/swagger-ui/index.html#/
-   There's a button in the nav to grab a valid bearer token that makes authenticating the swagger ui easy.
+   There's a button in the nav of the web app to grab a valid bearer token that makes authenticating the swagger ui easy
+   But you could also just run the login

 Things I've considered out of scope of the requirements, but potentially in the scope of the evaluation criteria:
 Security